Hotel housekeeping got harder, more disgusting during COVID

 The pandemic added stress to most jobs, but hotel maid jobs, already an occupation with high injury rates, has become increasingly difficult, with fewer workers and shorter deadlines to clean more rooms. messy and dirty than ever.

 To reduce the risk of the coronavirus spreading, many of the nation’s largest hotel chains have adopted policies that make daily housekeeping optional, allowing guests to choose how often housekeeping staff enter. to the rooms.
-In most cases, that means the maids come in only after guests leave, leaving trash and towels soaked from several days.
+In most cases, that means the maids come in only following guests leave, leaving trash and towels soaked from several days.

 Although demand for rooms has returned to pre-pandemic levels in Southern California and other parts of the country, hotels did not bring cleaning staff back to 2019 levels.

-In Southern California, about 70% of cleaning workers have been rehired since hotels closed and thousands were laid off early in the pandemic, according to Unite Here, Local 11, a union that represents hospitality workers. in southern California and Arizona.
+In Southern California, regarding 70% of cleaning workers have been rehired since hotels closed and thousands were laid off early in the pandemic, according to Unite Here, Local 11, a union that represents hospitality workers. in southern California and Arizona.

 The clutter housekeepers report includes piles of fast food wrappers, dirty towels, half-eaten takeout containers, sticky floors with spilled drinks, and the occasional stool stains on bathroom walls.
 A housekeeper shared a photo with The Times of a bed covered in hundreds of nitrous oxide capsules, made for whipped cream dispensers, but often used by people who inhale the gas for a quick, dizzying high.